 Having different holidays from your friends and family is complicated enough.

-With many multi-religious families already squabbling over eating halal versus mainstream meat and other sensitive issues, the ritual of slaughtering in Eid Al-Adha is easily misunderstood.
+With many multi-religious families already squabbling over eating halal versus mainstream meat and other sensitive issues, the ritual of slaughtering on Eid Al-Adha is easily misunderstood.

-Islamophobes take this opportunity to further stir the pot.
-So, please take a moment to explain Eid Al-Adha slaughter to your non-Muslim friends and family.
-As always, we will find that we have more in common than we have differences.
+Take a moment to explain Eid Al-Adha slaughter to your non-Muslim friends and family.
+As always, we will find that we have more in common than differences.

 Here are the four main points to share about Eid Al-Adha: